reusteur73/Python-queue-Acceptor-LoL-compiled/readme.md

 # LoL-queue-Acceptor-windows
-A League Of Legends queue acceptor for windows including .exe file - No installation needed, ready to use.
+A League Of Legends queue acceptor for windows including .exe file - No installation needed, ready to use. <br>
+You can set a notifier on telegram or discord.

 # Ready to use match accept League Of Legends.
 I was inspired by the lucassmonn code